- Reference Number: HEY1010/2025

 Introduction

-This information sheet provides guidance on bites and stings.
+This leaflet has been produced to give you general information about your treatment of bites or stings.
 Your healthcare practitioner will have considered several factors when assessing your wound, including what you were bitten or stung by, the location of the bite or sting, and your individual risk of infection.

 Puncture and Open Wounds